-While industry revenues from digital formats continue to grow, and in 2012 surpassed $4 billion for the first time ever, up 14.0% versus the prior year after crossing the 50% threshold for the first time in 2011, digital music theft has been a major factor behind the overall global market decline.
-And although use of peer-to-peer sites has flattened during recent years, other forms of digital theft are emerging, most notably digital storage lockers used to distribute copyrighted music, streamripping programs, and mobile applications that enable digital content theft.
+While industry revenues from digital formats continue to grow, surpassing $4 billion for the first time in 2012, and reaching nearly 4.4 billion in 2013 while accounting for 64% of industry revenues, digital music theft has been a major factor behind the decline in sales over the past 15 years.
+And although use of peer-to-peer sites has flattened during recent years, other forms of digital theft have emerged, including unauthorized digital storage lockers used to distribute copyrighted music, streamripping programs, and mobile applications that enable digital content theft.

 Consider these staggering statistics: